 Salary Exemption Affidavits must be returned on time.
 If the Salary Exemption Affidavit is not received within 30 days of receipt of the Employer Bill, the employer contributions for salary increases in excess of 6 percent cannot be recalculated.
 Contributions owed may be paid as a lump sum within 90 days of receipt of the Employer Bill.
-Contributions not paid within 90 days will accrue interest at 8.5 percent until June 30, 2013, 8.0 percent effective July 1, 2013, and 7.5 percent effective July 1, 2015 until paid.
+Contributions not paid within 90 days will accrue interest at 8.5 percent until June 30, 2013, 8.0 percent effective July 1, 2013, 7.5 percent effective July 1, 2015 and 7 percent effective July 1, 2017 until paid.
 The bill must be paid within three years of receipt.